RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 ocp4-worker3.aio.example.com   8m54s
 ~~~

-And in order to get details of onew of them:
+You can then view the details of each managed node with:

 ```execute-1
 oc get nns/ocp4-worker1.aio.example.com -o yaml
 ```

-You should see NodeNetworkState definition in *yaml* format
+This shows the NodeNetworkState definition in *YAML* format:
 ~~~yaml
 apiVersion: nmstate.io/v1beta1
 kind: NodeNetworkState